Festival chorégraphique International

 programS

-Since its creation, the festival has received over 1 800 films from 55 countries !
+Since its creation, the festival has received over 2 300 films from 94 countries!

 You will find below this exceptional year's edition, divided into two original programs.